frispgames/frisp-ads-unity-asset/README.md

 ### Installing into your own project

-* Download the [asset](https://github.com/frispgames/frisp-ads-unity-asset/releases) and import it into your unity project.
+* Download the [unity package](https://github.com/frispgames/frisp-ads-unity-asset/releases) and import it into your unity project.
 * Download the [google ads asset](https://github.com/googleads/googleads-mobile-unity/releases) and import it into your unity project
 * Create a class like below and attach it to an empty game object:
 ```CSHARP